tldr-pages/tldr/contributing-guides/git-terminal.md

 6. Push the commit(s) to your fork:
   `git push origin {{branch_name}}`

-7. Go to the github page for your fork and click the green "pull request" button.
+7. Go to the GitHub page for your fork and click the green "pull request" button.

 Please only send related changes in the same pull request.
 Typically a pull request will include changes in a single file.